Sammy-Haddock/Sammy-Haddock/README.md

 ---

 ### Quick Fact
-I’m interested in how AI and software engineering intersect — projects like AlphaFold show how well-designed systems can have real-world scientific impact.
+I’m interested in how AI and software engineering intersect projects like AlphaFold, which show how well-designed systems can have real-world scientific impact.